-To protect natural stone countertop we recommend using STAIN-PROOF PLUS™.
+To protect natural stone countertop we recommend using STAIN-PROOF Dense Stone Impregnating Sealer, formerly known as STAIN-PROOF PLUS™.
 The impregnating sealer is specially designed for dense stone countertops.
 The superior depth of penetration means your surface will have permanent water and oil repellence.

-Note: Dry-Treat’s impregnating sealers will not prevent acid etching because they do not physically prevent an acidic substance from touching a surface.
-For protection against acids Dry-Treat’s Vitremela™, the thin, 100% acid-proof, heat and scratch resistant coating can be applied to limestone countertops.
+Note: STAIN-PROOF’s impregnating sealers will not prevent acid etching because they do not physically prevent an acidic substance from touching a surface.

 For natural look:

-For protection against water and oil-based stains and efflorescence we recommend using STAIN-PROOF™ Original.
+For protection against water and oil-based stains and efflorescence we recommend using STAIN-PROOF Premium Impregnating Sealer, formerly known as STAIN-PROOF ORIGINAL™.
 The sealer’s deep penetration into the pores of your material will provide superior water and oil repellency.
 This will stop food and liquid spills from causing permanent staining and significantly reduce the formation of efflorescence.
-STAIN-PROOF™ Original creates a chemical bond inside the pores, permanently becoming part of your material.
+Premium Impregnating Sealer creates a chemical bond inside the pores, permanently becoming part of your material.

-For indoor applications, we recommend using META CRÈME™ for protection against water and oil-based stains and efflorescence.
+For indoor applications, we recommend using STAIN-PROOF Waterborne Dense Stone Sealer, formerly known as META CREME™, for protection against water and oil-based stains and efflorescence.
 The ultra-low VOC sealer chemically bonds to the lining of a material’s pore structure, providing permanent protection.
-META CRÈME™ deeply penetrates into the pores which creates an excellent water and oil repelling barrier.
+Waterborne Dense Stone Sealer deeply penetrates into the pores which creates an excellent water and oil repelling barrier.
 This sealer is easier to apply, requiring only 1 coat, and is suitable for smooth surfaces.

 For enhanced look

-For superior color enhancement of a surface whilst providing protection against water and oil-based stains, we recommend using INTENSIFIA™.
+For superior color enhancement of a surface whilst providing protection against water and oil-based stains, we recommend using STAIN-PROOF Color Enhancing Sealer, formerly known as INTENSIFIA™.

 For surfaces in saltwater environment:

-We recommend using DRY-TREAT 40SK™ for softer more porous stones in freeze-thaw climates and salt-water environments such as swimming pools or near the coast.
+We recommend using STAIN-PROOF 40SK Consolidator & Water Repellent, formerly known as DRY-TREAT 40SK™, for softer more porous stones in freeze-thaw climates and salt-water environments such as swimming pools or near the coast.
 This type of material is more vulnerable to water and salt ingress.
-DRY-TREAT 40SK™ is a permanent water repellent and consolidator.
+40SK Consolidator & Water Repellent is a permanent water repellent and consolidator.
 The invisible, impregnating sealer provides superior water repellency whilst strengthening your stone.

 Maintaining your limestone surfaces